questions

 - are some technologies just always harmful?

-- other than unions, strikes, petitions, sabotage (up the luddites) and boycotts, are there ways that groups of users, or groups of creators of technology can change its path? i think i'm particularly interested in users, as often i have fewer answers for what to do if not using a thing isn't an option.
+- other than unions, strikes, petitions, sabotage (up the luddites! up the workers!) and boycotts, are there ways that groups of users, or groups of creators of technology can change its path? i think i'm particularly interested in users, as often i have fewer answers for what to do if not using a thing isn't an option.

 - what are ways we can collect blogs and other personal and poetic sites together? i don't personally use rss - feel free to try and convince me to - mostly because i miss the social aspect of social media link sharing, and without the commentary i'd rather just go the websites themselves. is the answer "mastodon/bluesky/similar" or could something else exist here?